Skip to main content

 The survey’s insights can improve the understanding of food insecurity and inform solutions.

-The 2022 Hunger Report contains the first information to be released about rates of food insecurity in the greater Washington region over the past year and paints a new picture of the pandemic's profound toll on the ability of people across our region to put food on the table.
+The 2025 Hunger Report highlights the rates of food insecurity in the greater Washington, DC region over the past year and and highlights a growing divide between economic growth and the ability of vulnerable populations to meet basic needs.

 Among the findings: